AustinAWhite/md5_sha256/README.md

 # mySSL
-Purely an intellectual persuit in an attempt to understand how common crpytographic hashing functions work
+Purely an intellectual pursuit in an attempt to understand how common crpytographic hashing functions operate

 ### Installing